fortunejs/fortune/README.md

 $ npm install fortune --save
 ```

-There are roughly 2.7k lines of code each for Node.js and the web browser (3.2k shared), and its size is about 22kb (min+gz).
+There is roughly 3k lines of code, and its total size including dependencies is about 22kb (min+gz).

 ## Abstract